Admin and Board of Directors

 Ashley has been employed by the University of Vermont Medical Center since 2015.
 Currently, she is a Senior Accountant in the Corporate Accounting department.
 In 2016, she earned her Vermont CPA license and graduated with her MBA from Champlain College in 2017.
 Over the last decade, she has worked in both the public and private sectors where her work has focused on Generally Accepted Accounting Principles (GAAP), comprehending new and updated standards issued by the Financial Accounting Standards Board (FASB), and the intricacies and analysis of audited financial statements.

 Theo Kennedy, Esq., M.P.H.

 Theo Kennedy, Esq., M.P.H. has broad experience in education, policy, environmental policy, public policy and governmental affairs, consumer affairs, statutory and regulatory affairs, and healthcare administration.
 Theo described his public health philosophy: “Prevention matters.
 Facts matter.
 Kindness matters.
 It’s not us and them, just us.
 Never give up.”
-Theo has previously served in the Vermont Department for Children and Families, Agency of Human Services, and the Vermont Health Care Administration, Vermont Department of Banking, Insurance, Securities and Health Care Administration.
+Theo has previously served as the Director of Planning, Policy and Regulation at Vermont Department for Children and Families, Agency of Human Services, and as the Director of Health Rates and Forms at Vermont Health Care Administration, Vermont Department of Banking, Insurance, Securities and Health Care Administration.
 Theo is currently a partner in Otis & Kennedy, L.L.C., Montpelier, Vermont, where he performs public policy law with a focus on governmental and legislative affairs in addition to general practice.